Home Insurance Glossary of Terms

 Underinsurance

-When the sum insured on the property isn't sufficient to cover the full cost of replacing all your contents or building work.
+When the sum insured on the insured property isn't enough to cover the cost of replacing all your contents, or the rebuild cost of your property.

 Underwriter